deepak1400/Tele_Customer_Churn-/README.md

 📂 Dataset

 The dataset contains customer demographics, contract details, payment information, and internet service usage.
-You can find the dataset here.
+You can find the dataset here(https://www.kaggle.com/datasets/mexwell/telecom-customer-churn).

 🚀 How to Use This Dashboard